OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/mappings.md

         * **to_source_url** (optional) string - canonical or relative URL of the `to_source`; if `to_concept_url` is not provided, this field is required, otherwise it is omitted
         * **to_source_version** (optional) string - version identifier for the source; Note that best practice is to only define this field if absolutely necessary
     * **update_comment** (optional) string - Brief description of the update
+* Notes
+    * OCL does not create a new version of a mapping in the HEAD of a repo if the submitted mapping details would result in the creation of an identical mapping version as the latest mappign version already in HEAD, as determined by its standard checksum.
+In this case, OCL responds with a 208 Already reported status code.
+Refer to the Checksum documentation for more information.

 ### Examples
 * External Mapping: `to_concept` is not stored in OCL